 - Russia is a significant source of certain “conflict minerals” such as nickel (a key input for electric car batteries) and other rare earth minerals.
 Their lack of availability and increased cost due to sanctions may further slow the development of renewable energy.

-The enormous human cost of the Ukraine conflict touches on the human rights standards often prioritized in ESG frameworks.
+The enormous human cost of the Ukraine conflict touches on the human rights standards often prioritised in ESG frameworks.
 The conflict has raised many questions about its impact on society, including:

 - The ethics of continuing business with those not subject to sanctions in Russia and Belarus.

 - The economic effect of the withdrawal of business, loss of jobs and inflation on the Russian and Belarusian people.

 - Financing armaments, particularly in instances related to Western governments providing arms to the Ukraine government.
 Although, prior to the conflict, many financial institutions shied away from engaging with clients involved in armament design and manufacturing, some of them may now reevaluate their position.
 Many ethical investors, however, will likely continue to avoid the arms sector.

 - The risks arising from the refugee crisis, such as human trafficking and slavery.